JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 {APIs: **Normalized**, **Functional**}

-Abstract definition with 3 generalizations:
+Abstract definition with 2 generalizations:
  - OML Resource
- - OML SingletonInstance
  - OML TerminologyInstanceAssertion

 and with 2 specializations: